 Key points about Video Equipment

 Equipment for video recording is generally not understood from the client’s perspective.
 As a Professional Private Investigator for 23 years, having traveled domestically and internationally conducting surveillance.
 One of the things 100% within the control of a Surveillance Operative, is what equipment they CHOOSE to USE in order to obtain video evidence.

-What is really hard to accept is that an Investigator able to execute Key points 1 & 2 and then fails only because of a poor choice of equipment.
+What is really hard to accept is that an Investigator is able to execute Key points 1 & 2 and then fails only because of a poor choice of equipment.
 How can this happen?
-Lack of understanding of the (Firm or PI) lack the professionalism to care enough about the faith and expectations their clients have entrusted in their profession.
+Lack of understanding of the (Firm or PI) lacks the professionalism to care enough about the faith and expectations their clients have entrusted in their profession.

 Optical + Digital zoom

 Image stabilization of some type (optical is best)

 General entry-level cost for these specifications for a Camcorder, DSLR or Mirrorless camera start at about $1000.00 + tax

 Earlier I outlined things out of the Investigator's control and things that are.
 Equipment is 100% a choice.